Tab completion should show list of possible matches

-#4 Updated by Ycros almost 11 years ago
+#4 Updated by Ycros about 11 years ago

 I don't like the idea of bash-style completion for nicknames.
 I much prefer the irssi way of tab completion where it simply cycles through MRU nicks.
 Displaying possible matches is fine by me, I don't really care if they're displayed or not.

 I find it really useful, when holding a conversation in a large channel in the middle of other conversations to be able to just type one or two letters and let MRU take care of it, first go.
 I wouldn't like to wade through several letter-tab-letter-tab-letter cycles for each of my messages.